alexcorre/grunt-max-filesize/README.md

 # grunt-max-filesize

-> Throws an error if files are over a certain size.
+> Throws an error if files are over a certain size, specified in bytes.

 ## Getting Started
 This plugin requires Grunt `~0.4.x`